GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Method

 \section{Method}

-We aim to train a camera-conditioned model on precise, gravity-referenced camera viewpoints.
-We refer to this global gravity reference as an \emph{absolute} reference, in contrast to existing \emph{relative} methods that describe camera motion with respect to a previous frame.
+We aim to train a camera-conditioned model that supports extreme camera rotations, including full 360\degree{} trajectories, extreme pitch, and large roll, while maintaining precise control.
+To achieve this, we ground camera poses in an absolute, gravity-aligned coordinate system.
+We refer to this global gravity reference as an \emph{absolute} reference, in contrast to most methods that describe camera motion \emph{relative} to a previous frame.
 Because our absolute reference is aligned with gravity, pitch and roll are well defined, whereas yaw remains unconstrained.
 Throughout the paper, \emph{absolute rotation} therefore denotes pitch and roll expressed in this shared gravity-aligned reference.

 However, no large-scale video dataset provides the gravity annotations we need to train such a model.
 This section outlines our pipeline for obtaining such data, summarized in \cref{fig:data_pipeline}.
-In \cref{fig:data_pipeline} (a) we extract camera pose annotations from a dataset of 360\textdegree{} panoramic videos, as detailed in \cref{sec:dataset}.
-Next, in (b), we sample a camera trajectory as described in \cref{sec:generating-camera-paths}.
-Finally, in (c), we combine the two previous steps to produce our dataset.
-We repeat the same procedure for an additional version of each trajectory with null pitch and roll, described in \cref{sec:nullpitch}.
-Before detailing the full pipeline, the following section explains the standard representation to encode camera poses in neural-network-compatible buffers.
+We first extract camera pose annotations from a dataset of 360\degree{} panoramic videos (\cref{sec:dataset} and \cref{fig:data_pipeline}, left).
+Next, we sample a camera trajectory (\cref{sec:generating-camera-paths} and \cref{fig:data_pipeline}, center-bottom).
+Finally, we combine the two previous steps to produce our dataset.
+We repeat the same procedure for an additional version of each trajectory with pitch and roll set to 0\degree{} (\cref{sec:nullpitch}, \cref{fig:data_pipeline}, center-top).
+Before detailing the full pipeline, \cref{sec:representing_cameras} explains the standard representation to encode camera poses in neural-network-compatible buffers.